Corona Editor is the official Corona SDK plugin for Sublime Text

 - A shortcut to the Sublime Text Goto Anything… function list has been added to the context menu as Function Navigator….
 This lists the functions defined in the current file and choosing one takes you to that definition.

-- The Corona Editor menu has a Show/Hide Build Panel command to toggle the visibility of the Build Results panel (which displays the output of the Simulator).
+- The Solar2D Editor menu has a Show/Hide Build Panel command to toggle the visibility of the Build Results panel (which displays the output of the Simulator).
 Note that hiding the panel clears its contents.

 If some aspect of the plugin doesn't behave as expected be sure to include any console output when reporting the problem.
 You can view the console using View > Show Console and copy and paste the information displayed there.